Abortion in Vietnam: Legality of abortion in Vietnam

-Abortion has been available on request from at least 1971 and was made available in the entire country since the 1975 unification.
+Abortion has been available on request in Vietnam since 1989.
 There are a number of laws that codify abortion rights in various ways.
 Due to its emphasis on family planning, abortion in Vietnam has been legalised without any restrictions on the reason for seeking the abortion.
 Family planning was made a national priority upon the unification of Vietnam, leading to the incentivization of contraception and abortion acceptance.

 The Constitution of Vietnam ensures that men and women enjoy equal rights in all circumstances such as reproductive health: "The State, society, families and citizens have the responsibility to provide health care and protection to mother and children; and carry out the population and family planning program."

 The Vietnamese National Assembly adopted the Law on Marriage and Family in 1960, which is based on four major principles – freedom of marriage; monogamy; gender equality; and the protection of women's and children's rights.
 The Law on the Protection of Public Health was passed on 30 June 1989, affirming people's right to make reproductive decisions over their body and choose their own contraceptive methods.
 It states that: "Women have the rights to have abortion; to receive gynecological diagnosis and treatment, and health check-up during pregnancy; and medical service when giving birth at health facilities."

 By 1989, the Law on Protection of People's Health was approved, affirming the people's right to choose contraceptive methods.